rixx/books.rixx.de/src/reviews/john-m-ford/the-dragon-waiting.md

 engineer ("Fachritter"), and a Florentine doctor.
 Surrounding them, we encounter a huge cast of historical figures:
 Lorenzo de Medici, Ficino, Richard III and all the nobles surrounding him, Owain Glyn Dŵr, Henry VII, … it's a big cast.

-I'm not sure what caused me to feel so distant from the book.
-Maybe it's that it often skipped the parts of the story that I'd have wanted to see.
-Maybe it's that I concentrated so much on catching all the clues (I only read the concordance once I was done with the book) that the characters seemed like just plot points to me.
+A couple of things caused me to feel so distant from the book: It often skipped the parts of the story that I'd have wanted to see.
+I concentrated so much on catching all the clues (I only read the concordance once I was done with the book) that the characters seemed like just plot points to me.
 I enjoyed the book, but in a technical, cerebral way.
 The further the reading experience is in the past, the more I enjoy looking back on it – I have no doubt that this is a book that is now stuck in my head, and I'm happy to have it.